spencertipping/caterwaul/src/core.md

 # Introduction

-Caterwaul 1.4 is a self-hosting reimplementation of the Caterwaul compiler and standard library.
+Caterwaul 1.4 is a self-hosting reimplementation of the caterwaul compiler and standard library.
 It contains a number of improvements over previous versions:

     1. The parser is written using regular expressions, which should provide a significant performance improvement on V8.
     2. The parser reads comments and attaches them to nearby syntax nodes.
+    3. The parser no longer parses Javascript statement-level constructs.
-    3. Tree serialization produces human-readable output.
+    4. Tree serialization produces human-readable output.
-    4. The macroexpander is now contextualized rather than implicitly universal.
+    5. The macroexpander is now contextualized rather than implicitly universal.
-    5. Syntax trees use indexed data elements to accelerate comparisons.
+    6. Syntax trees use indexed data elements to accelerate comparisons.
-    6. Syntax tree matching is highly optimized.
+    7. Syntax tree matching is highly optimized.

 The standard library is mostly the same, but it has some subtle semantic differences.
 The largest one is that -seq is now allowed to fuse loops; this may change the way certain comprehensions behave in pathological cases.

+## Interoperability with Javascript

+As before, caterwaul interoperates with Javascript by occupying a subset of Javascript's grammar.
+However, this version of caterwaul requires you to use only the caterwaul-supported subset;
+it does not parse statement-level constructs.
+The only statement-level construct recognized is 'return', which is required if you want to use caterwaul in embedded mode:

     caterwaul(':all')(function () {
+      return x, where [x = 10]});

+Any function you transform inline must contain a 'return' statement with a value and no semicolon.
+This means that caterwaul will not work in online mode on Firefox and other
+SpiderMonkey-based runtimes, since these runtimes normalize function source.

+    caterwaul(':all')(function () {

+# Javascript backend

+Caterwaul is primarily a Javascript program, so the Javascript backend is integrated into the core.
+As of 1.4, caterwaul generates human-readable code with comments.
+This is useful for debugging and for using caterwaul to contribute to a Javascript codebase.
+The backend is written to generate code that is as performant and idiomatic as possible.

-# Syntax trees
+# Parse trees

 Syntax trees fall into two categories.
 One is the 'operator' category, which is used for any syntax tree with children.
 Operator trees contain a numeric 'data' attribute that indexes into a table of predefined operators.
-This table is parser-specific and constructed from the operator table.

-      console.log('hello world'),
+The other category is 'identifier' trees, which have no children and have arbitrary string contents.

+Tree classes are parser-specific and close over the operator table.
+You probably shouldn't mix trees from different parsers, though it will most likely work for basic use cases.

+## Linking

+Trees are singly-linked (parent->child).
+Parents link to children using named methods; these methods are:

+    lhs()  <- for binary operators, returns the left-hand operand; for ternaries, returns the 'then' case rhs()  <- for binary operators, returns the right-hand operand; for ternaries, returns the 'else' case v()    <- for unary operators, returns the operand cond() <- for ternary operators, returns the conditional expression name() <- for identifiers, the name of the identifier

+## Hinting

+Caterwaul syntax trees contain two kinds of hints.
+The first is the line number, useful for tracing errors back to their source.
+The second is a list of notes that will be compiled as comments.
+This list is initially populated based on comments placed near the node.
+So, for example:

+    foo + bar   // sum these two things

+Here, '+' is annotated with the note 'sum these two things'.
+This note follows the '+' node through various code-generation phases and may appear as a comment in the final output code.

     where [$() = $.init.apply(this, arguments)]})();